ADGSTUDIOS/InterpolScrapping/README.md

 Red Notices are issued for fugitives wanted either for prosecution or to serve a sentence.
 A Red Notice is a request to law enforcement worldwide to locate and provisionally arrest a person pending extradition, surrender, or similar legal action.

 #### About Dataset
 This dataset consists of 200000+ records from all over the world.
+Database is already scrapped you can view it @ InterpolScrapping.csv and download it.

 #### Instructions to run
 - Run this notebook in Google Colab using the link below